Raj Khosla: Film career

+Having arrived in Bombay to become a singer, he sang the song "Madhur Suron Mein Suno Jhamela" for the film Bhool Bhulaiyaa (1949) under the music baton of Bulo C. Rani and lyrics of Butaram Sharma.
+Likewise, he also sang the lyrics of B. D. Mishra : "Rail Mein Jiya Mora Sananana Hoye Re" in Aankhen (1950) which was the first film of Madan Mohan as an independent music director, someone with whom Khosla went on to make some of his best soundtracks in the coming years.
+However, his career as a singer failed to take off.
 Soon Dev Anand felt he had other talents and hired him to be Guru Dutt's assistant on films, and eventually he became director.
 His most famous films are C.I.D.
 (1956) (which introduced Waheeda Rehman to Hindi audiences and made her a star), Woh Kaun Thi?
 (1964) (which gave Sadhana her signature role of the "mystery girl"), Do Badan (1966) (which made Asha Parekh into a serious actress and won Simi Garewal the Filmfare Award for Best Supporting Actress), Do Raaste (1969) (which made Mumtaz into a household name), Main Tulsi Tere Aangan Ki (1978) (which won Nutan the Filmfare Award for Best Actress at a mature age).

 On Dev Anand's advice to take up direction, he became Guru Dutt's assistant.
 His directorial debut Milap (starring Dev Anand and Geeta Bali) in 1954 didn't click at the box office.
 But his second film, C.I.D., released in 1956 set the ball rolling and the young director never looked back.

 He was known for his excellent song picturizations, probably stemming from his musical background.
 Raj Khosla initially entered the film Industry with hopes of making it as a playback singer.
 In most of his films he would have at least a song based on folk tune e.g. C.I.D., Bambai Ka Babu, Solva Saal, Mera Saaya, Do Raaste, Mera Gaon Mera Desh to name a few.